Fantom-1/fantom-1.githhub.io/README.md

 #IRIS
-A simple javascript bot based on web speech and Contains same cool api functions
+A simple javascript bot based on web speech and Contains some cool api functions